 Since I travel alone, I am often asked if I get lonely.
 No…I meet too many people to get lonely.
 My new friendships come in various ways, but one method I use to seek out kindred spirits is to travel thematically.

-If you are reticent or shy, thematic travel is a great tool to break the ice, both for people you meet and for yourself.
+If you are reticent or shy, thematic travel is a great tool for breaking the ice.

 I now have friends all over the world, thanks to the way that I travel.